robmiller/php-tomdoc/README.md

 ## How to use

-Currently, php-tomdoc is just a library, but soon it will have a command-line tool for viewing docs on the command line and for generating an HTML version of your documentation.
+To view documentation for a specific file, call:

+	$ php-tomdoc /path/to/file.php

+To view documentation for all the PHP files within a directory, call:

+	$ php-tomdoc /path/to/directory

+For now, you can only view output in your terminal; coming soon will be the ability to write documentation to HTML and plain-text files.

 ## Todos

-* Write command line tool
-* Write output streams: console, HTML, plain-text
+* Write output streams for HTML, plain-text
 * Parse out default values for optional arguments
 * Test with regular global functions (not just class methods)